skoech/framework-comparison/README.md

 Some observed negative aspects:

 * High learning curve- Gatsby is packed with a myriad of features, capabilities and plugins, which, naturally, comes at a cost of a higher learning curve.
-It also leverages GraphQL (not necessarily, though), whichmay present a barrier to entry for contributors not versed with the tool.
+It also leverages GraphQL (not necessarily, though), which may present a barrier to entry for contributors not versed with the tool.
 * Not focused on documentation- suitable for building different types of dynamic wesites, from e-commerce to marketing, to documentation sites).

 6. ### Sphinx